digdug26/economic-forecasting-app/README.md

 However a production build will not be functional without these variables, so ensure they are configured in your deployment environment.

+If you deploy multiple Supabase apps to the same domain, set a unique storage key for the auth client.
+The default in this project is `forecasting-app.auth`.
+This prevents one app from overwriting another's session and helps avoid errors such as "Invalid Refresh Token" after a browser refresh.

 ## Supabase Edge Function

 The application expects an Edge Function named `invite-user` to be deployed to